slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Favors granted always become defined as rights."
 -- Saul Alinsky*

-> *"The worst form of inequality is to try to make unequal things equal."
--- Aristotle*

-> *"The comfort of the rich depends upon an abundant supply of the poor."
+> *"The concept of social justice has been the trojan horse through which totalitarianism has entered." (...)
+"There is all the difference in the world between treating people equally and attempting to make them equal."
--- Voltaire*
+-- Friedrich von Hayek*

 > *"If you cannot achieve equality of performance among people born to the same parents and raised under the same roof, how realistic is it to expect to achieve it across broader and deeper social divisions." (...)
 "When people get used to preferential treatment, equal treatment feels like discrimination." (...)
 "What’s exactly your «fair share» of what «someone else» has worked for?"
 -- Thomas Sowell*

-> *"Equality is a slogan based on envy.
-It signifies: nobody is going to occupy a place higher than I."
--- Alexis de Tocqueville*
+### On race

+> *"Our children and grandchildren may yet curse the day we began hyping race and ethnicity.
+There are countries where that has led to slughters in the streets but you cannot name a country where it has led to greater harmony."
+-- Thomas Sowell*

 ### On freedom

 > *"I never believed that man’s freedom consisted in doing what he wants, but rather in never doing what he does not want to do."
 -- Jean-Jacques Rousseau*

+> *"The moment you declare a set of ideas to be immune from criticism, satire, derision, or contempt, freedom of thought becomes impossible."
+-- Salman Rushdie*